Rule XIII-1: Conduct Code

-To any member of the faculty or staff making a direct inquiry regarding the reasons for the actor’s absence or lack of preparation during the current term or regarding outside employment status;
+- To any member of the faculty or staff making a direct inquiry regarding the reasons for the student’s absence or lack of preparation during the current term or regarding outside employment status;

-- Under any circumstances involving the procedures, affairs, reputation or property of UNH Law when the actor should reasonably foresee that the actor or any other person would receive an otherwise unjustified benefit or that UNH Law or any other person would suffer an otherwise unjustified detriment;
+- Under any circumstances involving the procedures, affairs, reputation or property of UNH Law when the student should reasonably foresee that UNH Law or any another person would receive an otherwise unjustified benefit or that UNH Law or any other person would suffer an otherwise unjustified detriment;

 - Which claims or creates the appearance of having authority to speak or act on behalf of UNH Law.